Why the Parsi community is divided over special prayers for the Ram temple

 An Atash Behram is a fire temple of the highest order in which a sacred fire, from 16 different sources, is maintained.
 India has eight such Atash Behrams, apart from over 150 fire temples.

-Special prayers were also held in Delhi’s Dar-e-Mahal fire temple, and the fire temples in Thane and Mumbai’s Jogeshwari.
+Special prayers were also held in Delhi’s Dar-e-Mehr fire temple, and the fire temples in Thane and Mumbai’s Jogeshwari.

 The prayers have triggerred a debate, as an orthodox section of Zoroastrians have expressed their discomfort at rituals being held for a Hindu temple.
 Others pointed out that such a decision should have been made keeping the precarious situation of India’s minorities in mind, and the current political climate.